Get the Complete Engine Room Dry Dock Combo Pack at 20% Discount

 Do you find ship dry dock procedures physically and mentally stressing?
 Do you find the whole dry docking procedure intimidating?
 Do you try to avoid or escape dry docking of ship?
 Are you confused on how the dry dock operation is carried out?
+You’re not alone.

 A Guide to Master Dry Dock Operations (For engine room department) is a downloadable ebook designed to help you understand the whole dry docking procedure is a step-by-step manner, right from the planning to sea trials.The guide is divided into 8 easy-to-follow chapters, which explain all the important jobs that are performed in the engine room department of the ship.